Knowledge base

 - a reply/forward

-Select the signature when composing
+Select or remove the signature when composing

 When you start composing a new message: